calee0316/CSE110group3Wiki/Jimin-Cheon.md

 # Jimin Cheon

--A sophomore CS major with an interest in social ethics, VR, and Unity.
+- A sophomore CS major with an interest in social ethics, VR, and Unity.

 ## Currently taking..
 - CSE110